ankitmehrotrachemistry/4.__SQL_Important_Links/README.md

 **2).
 Foreign key** is a field that can uniquely identify each row in another table.
 And this constraint is used to specify a field as a Foreign key.

 **3).
-Stored Procedures** are created to perform one or more DML operations on databases.
-It is nothing but a group of SQL statements that accepts some input in the form of parameters and performs some task and may or may not return a value.
+Stored Procedures** Stored Procedure is a function consists of many SQL statement to access the database system.
+Several SQL statements are consolidated into a stored procedure and execute them whenever and wherever required.

 **4.1).
 BETWEEN:** The BETWEEN operator is used to fetch rows based on a range of values.
 For example,